Ambrogio left the Oracle of Delhi temple in shock. What could “The curse. The moon. The blood will flow” possibly mean?

 “I am Ambrogio.”

-She stopped in her tracks.
-“That is a nice name.” she answered.
+She stopped in her tracks, a slightly confused look on her face.
+“That is a nice name” she answered.

 “Thank you.
 It is Italian.
 I have travelled far to see Pythia”